All Episodes

 You're the expert on it.

-You saw exactly what happened there and exactly the sorts of people who kind of just, you know, some of these people had just got into politics, right?
+You saw exactly what happened there and exactly the sorts of people who are kind of just, you know, some of these people had just got into politics, right?

-And suddenly they've got a knock on the door, you know, from guns up DHS agents or whatever they were saying, hey, you know, we've been sent to bring you in for some questions.
+They were like two, three years in the political world and they're obve got a knock on the door, you know, from guns up DHS agents or whatever they were saying, hey, you know, we've been sent to bring you in for some questions.

-Okay, well, that is not the way a republic works.
+Well, that is not the way a republic works.

 It's not the way a democracy works.